AviatrixSystems/Docs/HowTos/CreateGCloudAccount.rst

 5. Click Create.
 The credential file will be downloaded to your local computer.

-6. Upload the Project Credential file to Aviatrix controller at GCloud account create page.
+6. Upload the Project Credential file to the Aviatrix controller at the GCloud account create page.

 Troubleshooting Tips